stevemussmann/admixturePipeline/README.md

 ```
 The CLUMPAK source code is available from http://clumpak.tau.ac.il/download/CLUMPAK.zip.
 Download it and unzip the file.
 Some of the perl scripts have issues that prevent them from working on your system 'out of the box.'
 1. Some have Windows line breaks.
-The dos2unix program in Ubuntu can fix these for you.
+The dos2unix program in Ubuntu can fix these for you (`sudo apt-get install dos2unix`).
 Go into the CLUMPAK/26_03_2015_CLUMPAK/CLUMPAK folder and run it on all .pl files to be make sure these are fixed.
 2. The 'BestKByEvanno.pl' script is missing the #!/bin/bash at the beginning.
 3. Make sure all scripts are executable.
 4. Copy all .pm files to a location monitored by perl's @INC variable.
 In the Docker container, I copied them to /etc/perl.
 You may need sudo permissions to access /etc/perl on your computer.
 Alternatively, here's a way to install perl modules in your home directory: https://kb.iu.edu/d/baiu

 ```
 unzip CLUMPAK.zip
 cd CLUMPAK/26_03_2015_CLUMPAK/CLUMPAK